jpadfield/simple-site/README.md

 # Screenshots
 <img src="./docs/graphics/example screenshot 01.png" width="50%" alt="Example Screenshot"><img src="./docs/graphics/example screenshot 02.png" width="50%" alt="Example Screenshot">

-Once the json files are updated, within the GitHub repository, a new set of html pages are automatically generated using the [build.php](build/build/php) file.
+Once any of the json files are updated, within the GitHub repository, a new set of html pages are automatically generated, by GitHub, using the [build.php](build/build/php) file.
+Please note that allow the new html pages are generated quite quickly it may take a few minutes before the changes are pushed through to your actual GitHub web pages.

 # Installation